myersm0/ObservableCortex.jl/README.md

 It builds on types and convenience functions from my other packages [CorticalSurfaces.jl](https://github.com/myersm0/CorticalSurfaces.jl) and [CorticalParcels.jl](https://github.com/myersm0/CorticalParcels.jl).

 This is a work in progress.
-Basic functionality as available and usable right now, but more is coming soon.
+Basic functionality is available and usable right now, but more is coming soon.

 ## Usage
 First, to bring in some related packages we'll need: